ZachSaucier/Just-Read/README.md

 > **Note that this is a Premium-only feature.**

 If you make any highlights, color change, or other edits to a text selection (a premium feature), Just Read will add a unique ID to that selection.
-You can thenshare that page and then look up that ID to get a link to that specific element on the shared page.
+You can then share that page and then look up that ID to get a link to that specific element on the shared page.
 For more information, [look at this post](https://stackoverflow.com/a/2835151/2065702).

 </details>